-11. Motion to appoint Jared A. Kasschau and Brian S. Stolar of Harris Beach PLLC to the following for term of one (1) year to expire April 24, 2025:
+15. Motion to appoint Jared A. Kasschau and Brian S. Stolar of Harris Beach PLLC to the following for term of one (1) year to expire April 6, 2026:

-Village Attorneys as legal counsel and special counsel Records Access Appeal Officers Prosecutors for non-building code related matters Village of Greenport Planning Board Village of Greenport Zoning Board of Appeals Village of Greenport Historic Preservation Commission
+Village Attorneys as legal counsel and special counsel Records Access Appeal Officers

+Prosecutors

+Special Counsel to the following:

+Village of Greenport Planning Board

+Village of Greenport Zoning Board of Appeals

+Village of Greenport Historic Preservation Commission

-- 12. Motion to appoint Richard Zuckerman and Alyssa Zuckerman of Keane & Beane, PC as Village Labor Counsel for a term on one (1) year to expire April 24, 2025. - 13.
-Motion to designate Norton, Rose, Fulbright US, LLP as the Village of Greenport bond counsel. - 14.
-Motion to appoint the following to the Village of Greenport Business Improvement District for a term of one (1) year to expire April 24, 2025:
+- 16. Motion to appoint Richard Zuckerman and Alyssa Zuckerman of Keane & Beane, PC as Village Labor Counsel for a term of one (1) year to expire April 6, 2026. - 17.
+Motion to designate Norton, Rose, Fulbright US, LLP as the Village of Greenport Village Bond Counsel for a term of one (1) year to expire April 6, 2026. - 18.
+Motion to appoint the following to the Village of Greenport Business Improvement District for a term of one (1) year to expire April 6, 2026: